-Question Stats: Further context Relative to local challenges What percentage of your current Year 6 cohort can swim competently, confidently and proficiently over a distance of at least 25 metres? % Use this text box to give further context behind the percentage.
-What percentage of your current Year 6 cohort can use a range of strokes effectively [for example, front crawl, backstroke, and breaststroke]? % Use this text box to give further context behind the percentage. e.g., Even though your pupils may swim in another year please report on their attainment on leaving primary school at the end of the summer term 2024 What percentage of your current Year 6 cohort are able to perform safe self-rescue in different water-based situations? % If your schools swimming data is below national expectation, you can choose to use the Primary PE and sport premium to provide additional top-up sessions for those pupils that did not meet National Curriculum requirements after the completion of core lessons.
+Question Stats: Further context Relative to local challenges What percentage of your current Year 6 cohort can swim competently, confidently and proficiently over a distance of at least 25 metres?
+72% Use this text box to give further context behind the percentage.
+What percentage of your current Year 6 cohort can use a range of strokes effectively [for example, front crawl, backstroke, and breaststroke]?
+72% Use this text box to give further context behind the percentage. e.g., Even though your pupils may swim in another year please report on their attainment on leaving primary school at the end of the summer term 2024 What percentage of your current Year 6 cohort are able to perform safe self-rescue in different water-based situations?
+88% If your schools swimming data is below national expectation, you can choose to use the Primary PE and sport premium to provide additional top-up sessions for those pupils that did not meet National Curriculum requirements after the completion of core lessons.
 Have you done this?
-Yes/No Use this text box to give further context behind the percentage.
+Yes/No At the end of Year 5 only 37.4% of the current Year 6 cohort were able to meet the standard for the 3 criteria above.
 Have you provided CPD to improve the knowledge and confidence of staff to be able to teach swimming and water safety?
-Yes/No
+Yes/ No The pool instructors teach the PE as part of the conditions of booking the swimming pool each term.